Air Fryer Copycat McDonald’s French Fries

 Cooking spray (optional)

-Step 1: Select the Right Potatoes
+Step 1: Selecting and Preparing the Potatoes

 -